 - High chance of vaccine reaction

-Non-core vaccines are the rest of the vaccines and may be necessary for some dogs, but in general, they are vaccines that don’t work well, and/or are for diseases that are insignificant.
+Non-core vaccines (WSAVA Vaccination Guidelines 2015, see Table 1 for a list) are the rest of the vaccines and may be necessary for some dogs, but in general, they are vaccines that don’t work well, and/or are for diseases that are insignificant.
 Ever heard of a dog with Corona?
 Why?
 Because an infection rarely turns into the disease.
 And if it does, it’s mild and just goes away.
+(WSAVA considers Corona “not recommended,” Table 1.)

 (See other examples of why non-core vaccines may be unnecessary in this article: Considerations In Designing Effective And Safe Vaccination Programs For Dogs” – PDF – In: Recent Advances in Canine Infectious Diseases, Carmichael L.E.
 (Ed.) by R.D.
 Schultz, University of Wisconsin.)